-In the words of Michelle Obama “Being a healthy woman isn’t about getting on a scale or measuring your waistline.
-We need to start focusing on what matters- on how we feel, and how we feel about ourselves.”
+In the words of Michelle Obama, “Being a healthy woman isn’t about getting on a scale or measuring your waistline.
+Instead, we need to start focusing on what matters- on how we feel, and how we feel about ourselves.”

-Losing virginity as part of many traditional cultures has been associated with penetrative sexual intercourse but our understanding of virginity by this standard is quite limited.
+As part of many traditional cultures, losing virginity has been associated with penetrative sexual intercourse, but our understanding of virginity by this standard is quite limited.
 Unfortunately, in many parts of the world today, virginity continues to be a matter of life and death for women across the globe.
-The act of premarital sex is not only looked down upon in many societies but forbidden in religions including Islam, Hinduism and Christianity.
+Premarital sex is looked down upon in many societies and forbidden in religions, including Islam, Hinduism, and Christianity.

-As opposed to popular belief, the hymen does not cover the entire vaginal opening.
+Contrary to popular belief, the hymen does not cover the entire vaginal opening.
 If that were true, women would not have been able to menstruate.
-With age and time, the hymenal tissue becomes thin and wears away, making the opening wider.
-It is also important to know that there are women who are born without hymens or even if they have them, they have variation in terms of its shape and size.
+The hymenal tissue becomes thin and wears away with age and time, making the opening wider.
+It is also essential to know that there are women who are born without hymens, or even if they have them, they have variations in their shape and size.

 The Bleeding Myth

-Throughout different cultures in history that have given significance to female virginity, a clean, blood-less sheet has resulted in disgrace of the bride’s honor and family and at times brought charges of marital fraud.
-Some cultures go to an extent of displaying blood-stained bed sheets as a proof of virginity after the first marital intercourse between a woman and her husband.
+Throughout different cultures in history that have given significance to female virginity, a clean, blood-less sheet has resulted in the disgrace of the bride’s honor and family and, at times, brought charges of marital fraud.
+Some cultures display blood-stained bed sheets as proof of virginity after the first marital intercourse between a woman and her husband.
 Research confirms that around 40-50% of women do not bleed after their first sexual experience.

-The aim of a hymenoplasty operation is to imitate “first experience” bleeding during sexual intercourse.
+A hymenoplasty operation aims to imitate “first experience” bleeding during sexual intercourse.
 Permanent procedures of hymen repair are performed through flap operations or microsurgical methods.
-The process of flap operation involves hanging a triangular flap tissue on the sides of vaginal walls whereas microsurgical procedures require more skilled professionals and are performed by using special threads.
-Typically, the procedure lasts for about fifteen to twenty minutes.
+The process of flap operation involves hanging a triangular flap tissue on the sides of vaginal walls, whereas microsurgical procedures require more skilled professionals and are performed using special threads.
+Typically, the process lasts for about fifteen to twenty minutes.

 Hymenoplasty Surgery and American Society

 Hymenoplasty is a surgical restoration of the hymen.
-The medical procedure is becoming quite common in the U.S. although it is prevalent in areas including Latin America and the Middle East.
-In fact, Hymenoplasty surgery in the U.S. is one of the fastest growing industries as claimed by the American Society of Plastic Surgeons.
-As a result of this business boom and hymenoplasty being marketed by gynecologists in digital and print media, a number of religious groups are sparking criticism and disapproving the idea of restoring “youthfulness” in this manner.
-A few feminists have also raised eyebrows on the idea of hymen repair considering it equal to genital mutilation.
+The medical procedure is becoming quite common in the U.S., although it is prevalent in areas including Latin America and the Middle East.
+Hymenoplasty surgery in the U.S. is one of the fastest-growing industries, as claimed by the American Society of Plastic Surgeons.
+As a result of this business boom and Hymenoplasty being marketed by gynecologists in digital and print media, several religious groups are sparking criticism and disapproving of restoring “youthfulness” in this manner.
+A few feminists have also raised eyebrows at the notion of hymen repair, considering it equal to genital mutilation.

-How Much Does Hymenoplasty Surgery Cost in US
+How Much Does Hymenoplasty Surgery Cost in the US

-Hymenoplasty surgery in most parts of U.S, including spas and cosmetic surgery centers in New York, costs minimum $1800 (according to the recent rates of Ridgewood Health and Beauty Center).
-Esmeralda Vanegas, who is the center’s owner, promotes the procedure aggressively through the use of print and broadcast media considering it important for women and men to live their sexual lived to their fullest.
-Although Ms. Vanegas is not a doctor herself, she has leased space to a few famous plastic surgeons in the city which help her develop a brand name.
+Hymenoplasty surgery in most parts of the U.S., including spas and cosmetic surgery centers in New York, costs a minimum of $1800 (according to the current rates of Ridgewood Health and Beauty Center).
+Esmeralda Vanegas, the center’s owner, promotes the procedure aggressively through print and broadcast media, considering it essential for women and men to live they’re sexual lived to their fullest.
+Although Ms. Vanegas is not a doctor herself, she has leased space to a few famous plastic surgeons in the city, which help her develop a brand name.

 The Repair Procedure and A Surgeon’s Numbers

-“Losing your virginity is like losing a member of your family,” says Ms. Vanegas who shares how a number of patients she deals with, mostly Latin American immigrants, are at a risk of being disgraced by their parents and in-laws if they find out they are not virgins on their wedding night.
+“Losing your virginity is like losing a member of your family,” says Ms. Vanegas, who shares how several patients she deals with, primarily Latin American immigrants, are at risk of being disgraced by their parents and in-laws if they find out they are not virgins on their wedding night.

-Marco Pelosi II, a renowned obstetrician and gynecologist dealing with Hymenoplasty surgery in the U.S, New Jersey, has been engaged in the repair of hymen since 1975 but has only marketed the procedure a couple of years ago.
-Since his promotions, he manages to deal with up to 20 patients a month in contrast with just two on an annual basis, ten years ago.
-While trying to improve their sex lives, a lot of patients have combined hymen repair with vaginoplasty, a surgical procedure to tighten vaginas.
-Mr. Pelosi reports a number of successful cases which he presents as “success stories”.
-In one of the cases, the patient went through the procedure in order to surprise her husband for their second honeymoon and in another a satisfied customer, who was a mother of three, underwent surgery to spice up her sex life and add sparkle to her marriage.
+Marco Pelosi II, a renowned obstetrician and gynecologist dealing with Hymenoplasty surgery in the U.S., New Jersey, has been engaged in repairing hymen since 1975 but has only marketed the procedure a couple of years ago.
+Since his promotion, he has managed to deal with up to 20 patients a month, in contrast with just two on an annual basis ten years ago.
+While trying to improve their sex lives, many patients have combined hymen repair with vaginoplasty, a surgical procedure to tighten vaginas.
+Mr. Pelosi presents several successful cases as “success stories.”
+In one of the cases, the patient went through the process of surprising her husband for their second honeymoon.
+In another, a satisfied customer, a mother of three, underwent surgery to spice up her sex life and add sparkle to her marriage.

-The origins of Hymen date back to ancient Greece and the term is believed to have derived from Hymenaios or Hymenaeus, who was the Greek God of matrimonial ceremonies.
-Being the son of Appollo, Hymen was supposed to attend all wedding functions of his time and if he didn’t, the marriage would result in a disaster.
-Even in today’s modern world, some cultures consider it compulsory to examine the hymens of brides.
+The origins of Hymen date back to ancient Greece, and the term is believed to have derived from Hymenaios or Hymenaeus, the Greek God of matrimonial ceremonies.
+Being the son of Apollo, Hymen was supposed to attend all wedding functions of his time, and if he didn’t, the marriage would result in a disaster.
+Even in today’s modern world, some cultures consider it compulsory to examine the hymen of brides.

-June Reinisch, who is the director emeritus at The Kinsey Institute for Research in Sex, Gender and Reproduction (Blooming), mentions that traditionally hymen repair has been practiced in many cultures where midwives used to stitch hymens in order to disguise them, often using membrane material animals such as goats.
-Virginity restoration in modern times is a simple procedure involving dissolvable stitches in order to reconnect the membrane of skin and can be done using local anesthesia.
+June Reinisch, the director emeritus at The Kinsey Institute for Research in Sex, Gender and Reproduction (Blooming), mentions that traditionally hymen repair has been practiced in many cultures where midwives used to stitch hymens to disguise them, often using membrane material animals such as goats.
+Virginity restoration in modern times is a simple procedure involving dissolvable stitches to reconnect the skin membrane and can be done using local anesthesia.
 The recovery period after surgery usually takes around six weeks.
-In fact, Dr. V. Leroy Young, the head of American Society of Plastic Surgeons’ task force who is also a notable plastic surgeon confirms the low risk of infection and fever as part of the process.
+Dr. V. Leroy Young, the head of the American Society of Plastic Surgeons’ task force and a notable plastic surgeon, confirms the low risk of infection and fever as part of the process.
 The motives for such a surgery range from cosmetic to social.
-According to data shared by the American Society of Plastic Surgeons, about 9.2 million cosmetic procedure cases were recorded related to hymenoplasty in the U.S. alone last year which was twenty four percent more than in 2000.
-Different mediums are used now-adays to advertise hymenoplasty surgery in the U.S. A famous gynecologist and obstetrician, Troy Robbin Hailparn, chooses to use billboard as a popular channel for marketing vaginal cosmetic surgeries around San Antonio.
-Edward Jacobson, who also comes from the same profession, uses promotional packages to attract international clients for vaginal makeovers which he endorses in famous magazines including Harper’s Bazaar, Allure and Glamour.
-Similarly, OB-GYN, David Matlock, From LA opened up about his laser procedure of vaginal rejuvenation on a popular reality show” Dr. 90210” on channel E last year.
+According to data shared by the American Society of Plastic Surgeons, about 9.2 million cosmetic procedure cases were recorded related to Hymenoplasty in the U.S. alone last year, which was twenty-four percent more than in 2000.
+Different mediums are used nowadays to advertise hymenoplasty surgery in the U.S. A famous gynecologist and obstetrician, Troy Robbin Hailparn, chooses to use billboards as a popular channel for marketing vaginal cosmetic surgeries around San Antonio.
+Edward Jacobson, who also comes from the same profession, uses promotional packages to attract international clients for vaginal makeovers, which he endorses in famous magazines, including Harper’s Bazaar, Allure, and Glamour.
+Similarly, OB-GYN David Matlock, From LA, opened up about his laser procedure of vaginal rejuvenation on a popular reality show,” Dr. 90210,” on channel E last year.

-Patients are usually observed for a few hours once the treatment is over, considering there are no complications.
-Although individuals can resume work after 4-5 days, most of them are advised to indulge in moderate activities after a week or ten days.
+Patients are usually observed for a few hours after the treatment, considering there are no complications.
+Although individuals can resume work after 4-5 days, most are advised to indulge in moderate activities after a week or ten days.
 Quick guidelines for women who are planning to undergo such sessions would include the following

-- keeping the area clean with a disinfectant and be on antibiotics
+- keeping the area clean with a disinfectant and being on antibiotics

 - waiting for at least two to three days after the surgery to shower